Nature on Farms Symposium

 Saturday 13th June - public event

-- Site visits at two exceptional farms; “Bear and Twiggs” presented by Jo Bear, and Djakitj presented by Djaara
+- Site visits at two exceptional farms; “Bear and Twigg” presented by Jo Bear, and DJAKITJ presented by Djaara

 Nature on Farms

-Nature on Farms is a new project helping farmers and communities harness nature to build resilience to drought and climate change.
+Nature on Farms is a new six-year program helping farmers and communities harness natural processes to build resilience to drought and climate change.

 On Taungurung, Dja Dja Wurrung and Barengi Gadjin Country, Nature on Farms brings together farmers, Traditional Owners, community groups, government and industry to share ideas, learn from each other and put practical nature-based adaptation solutions into action.

-Through establishing 10 demonstration farms, holding field days and workshops and climate scenario planning, the project is creating opportunities for people to see what works, build knowlege and skills and strengthen connections.
+Through establishing ten demonstration farms, holding field days and workshops and climate scenario planning, the project is creating opportunities for people to see what works, build knowlege and skills and strengthen connections.

 Nature on Farms